yvs-tinker/clarke/README.md

 ### Clinician Validation

-A 47-respondent clinician survey confirmed the problem.
+We conducted a 47-respondent clinician survey, and Yash spoke to every clinician he worked with during his placements to confirm the ubiquity and severity of the problem.
 Respondents reported spending substantial time on documentation, identified clinical letter writing as the most time-consuming task, and expressed strong interest in AI-assisted documentation tools with EHR integration.

 ---